mantidproject/documents/Design/y_e_data_storage_modes.md

     However, to create the vector of histograms as input for `sumHistograms()` we need to **store all histograms at the same time**.
     This will increase memory consumption and reduce cache locality of the computation.

+  - This discussion may be less relevant that thought, since e.g., `DiffractionFocussing2` also needs to rebin each spectrum and thus the `sqrt` cost may turn out to be irrelevant.

+  - This discussion highlights something important: If clients do not understand the storage mode used in `Histogram`, they may be making inefficient use of its interface.
+    For example, `operator+()` for `Histogram` will not necessarily be the ideal (fastest) solution in some cases, so adding things like this to the interface will always be slightly ambivalent.

+- Completely removing the direct access from the API (`e()` and `sharedE() and the respective mutable variants) is not realistic.
+  This is also related to the similar issue for `Y`, since `E` may represent uncertainties of `Counts` or `Frequencies`.

 ## Count and frequency data